menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pedro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pedro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pedro is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pedro who work in sales jobs (16.20%), personal care services (7.72%), and food service (7.72%).

 Setting & Lifestyle